tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 form of the LSM tree in this case?
 If it’s too high, read performance is impacted; if it’s too low—write speed is reduced.

-Tarantool “factorizes” this problem by creating multiple LSM trees for each index.
+Tarantool "factorizes" this problem by creating multiple LSM trees for each index.
 The approximate size of each subtree is controlled by the ``vinyl_range_size`` parameter, which is equal to 1 Gb by default.
-We call such subtrees “ranges”.
+We call such subtrees "ranges".

 .. image:: vinyl/factor_lsm.png